jessicatong43/NOSTRings_Attached/README.md

 # NOSTRings_Attached

 ## ToDos
+- Save payment details to newsletter not user
 - format email and setup private email server
 - format new edition form
 - Fix text position and spacing for summary on explore cards